Skip to content

 tsx

-// Without batch: effects run twice (once per set)
+// Without batch: effects run twice (once per update)

 // With batch: effects run once after both updates